louisremi/WordPress-Post-Relations/README.md

 WordPress Post Relations
 ========================

-This library allows to create relations between post types in WordPress.
-It uses native WordPress features (taxonomies) and UI, so the code is very short (~200 well-spaced LOC), easy to understand and extend.
+This library allows to create and query relations between post types in WordPress.
+It uses native WordPress features and UI, so the code is short (~200 well-spaced LOC), easy to understand and extend.
 Bonus feature: Display radio-buttons in any taxonomy ( 1 to 1 relations! ).

 Short example